alwaysdata/documentation/content/domains/use-external-mx/index.en.md

 - create the [e-mail address]({{< ref "e-mails/create-an-e-mail-address" >}}) in the admin,
 - send an e-mail to:
-    - `foobar%example.org@mx.alwaysdata.com` if the account is located in the public Cloud,
+    - `foobar%example.org@mx.alwaysdata.com` if the account is located on the Public Cloud,
-    - `foobar%example.org@server.alwaysdata.com` if the account is located in VPS/dedicated servers (`server` to replace by the name of the server).
+    - `foobar%example.org@server.alwaysdata.com` if the account is located on a Private Cloud (`server` to replace by the name of the server).